skiadas/TheoryCompCourse/schedule.md

         - Three strings of non-predetermined length.
         - A list of an arbitrary number of strings of non-predetermined length.

+Activity 3
+  ~ Write a SISO program that will take as input a string that represents two integers (based on some convention you establish for how to do that) and will return the string that represents the sum of those integers.

 ### Day 2

 Goals